 Leadership: Ed Groark (Acting Interim President), Lester R. Brown (Founder)

 Budget: ~$1.6m (2015)

-Note: Worldwatch was founded by Lester R. Brown, who served as president for 26 years until 2001, when he founded the smaller (and more manageable) Earth Policy Institute to focus on a plan for “saving civilization.”
-Notably, Worldwatch remains one of the few organizations still concerned about stemming world population growth (e.g. see SOTW2012), a topic of widespread concern several decades ago, when world population was roughly half the size of its present 7.3 billion.
+Note: Worldwatch was founded by Lester R. Brown, who served as president for 26 years until 2001 when he founded the smaller (and more manageable) Earth Policy Institute to focus on a plan for “saving civilization.”
+Notably, Worldwatch remains one of the few organizations still concerned about stemming world population growth (e.g. see SOTW2012), a topic of widespread concern several decades ago, when the world population was roughly half the size of its present 7.3 billion.
 (MM)

 Note: The institute was wound up in 2017, after the publication of its last State of the World Report.
 Worldwatch.org was unreachable from mid-2019.
 A Twitter feed remains as of 2021.